Devin Hodges, 15, Commits Suicide After Accidentally Shooting Friend To Death

 — Joseph Sakran (@JosephSakran) January 1, 2019

 “No word on how the teen gained access to a gun.
 There are 300 million guns in this country.
 Finding one is much easier than it should be,” another Twitter user opined.
-While another user added that Americans “are a nation of deviants when it comes to guns.”
+Another user added that Americans “are a nation of deviants when it comes to guns.”

-Many users also said that instead of blaming the tragedy on the issue of gun control, the gun-owner who left the weapon unsecured should be criminally charged.
+Many users also said that instead of blaming the tragedy on the issue of gun control, the gun owner who left the weapon unsecured should be criminally charged.

 “If you’re not willing to take the responsibility of securing a firearm seriously, then don’t own one.
 Take up a hobby like golf or tennis and find another way to protect yourself,” another user added.